1coderookie/BSB-LPB-LAN_EN/docs/chap04.md

 - Connect the Arduino Due (plus installed LAN shield and BSB-LPB-LAN adapter!) via USB to your computer.
 Make sure that you are using the ["Programming Port" of the Due](chap12.md#121-the-arduino-due)!

 - Download the [latest version of BSB-LAN](https://github.com/fredlcore/bsb_lan/archive/master.zip) and extract the downloaded file *bsb_lan-master.zip*.

-- Rename the now created folder *bsb_lan-master* to ***BSB_lan*** !

-- Enter the folder and rename the file *BSB_lan_config.h.default* to ***BSB_lan_config.h*** !
+- Enter the folder "bsb_lan-master"/"BSB_LAN" and rename the file *BSB_LAN_config.h.default* to ***BSB_LAN_config.h*** !

-- If you want to implement your own individual code, rename the file *BSB_lan_custom.h.default* to ***BSB_lan_custom.h*** !
+- If you want to implement your own individual code, rename the file *BSB_LAN_custom.h.default* to ***BSB_LAN_custom.h*** !

-- Open the BSB_lan sketch by double clicking the file *BSB_lan.ino*.
-The necessary files like *BSB_lan_config.h* and *BSB_lan_defs.h* will automatically loaded within.
+- Open the BSB_LAN sketch by double clicking the file *BSB_LAN.ino*.
+The necessary files like *BSB_LAN_config.h* and *BSB_LAN_defs.h* will automatically loaded within.

-- Switch to the tab "BSB_lan_config.h" and configure the necessary parameters like IP address etc. corresponding to your network.
+- Switch to the tab "BSB_LAN_config.h" and configure the necessary parameters like IP address etc. corresponding to your network (if you don't want to use DHCP which is activated by default).
 Check if the IP you are typing in isn't already used by your router.
 You can also use DHCP though.
 Adjust the further settings of BSB-LAN in this file to your needs, e.g. logging, optional installed temperature sensors and so on.
 See [chap.
 5.2](chap05.md#52-configuration-by-adjusting-the-settings-within-bsb_lan_configh) for further informations.

 - Make sure, that you are using the current Ethernet Library (min. v2).
 Therefore, open „Sketch“ → „Include Library“ → „Manage Libraries“ and check if an update or a newer version of the „Ethernet Library“ is available.
 If so, update to that version or install the newer one.